-The sixth annual R/Finance conference for applied finance using R, the premier free software system for statistical computation and graphics, will be held on May 16 and 17, 2014 in Chicago, IL, USA at the University of Illinois at Chicago.
+The seventh annual R/Finance conference for applied finance using R, the premier free software system for statistical computation and graphics, will be held on May 29 and 30, 2015 in Chicago, IL, USA at the University of Illinois at Chicago.
 The two-day conference will cover topics including portfolio management, time series analysis, advanced risk tools, high-performance computing, market microstructure, and econometrics.
 All will be discussed within the context of using R as a primary tool for financial risk management, portfolio construction, and trading.
 Over the past six years, R/Finance has included attendees from around the world.
-It featured presentations from prominent academics and practitioners, and we expect another exciting line-up for 2014.
+It featured presentations from prominent academics and practitioners, and we expect another exciting line-up for 2015.

 For 2015, we invite you to submit complete papers in pdf format for consideration.
 We will also consider one-page abstracts (in txt or pdf format) although more complete papers are preferred.
 We welcome submissions for both full talks and abbreviated "lightning talks".
 Both academic and practitioner proposals related to R are encouraged.
 Presenters are strongly encouraged to provide working R code to accompany the presentation/paper.
 Data sets should also be made public for the purposes of reproducibility (though we realize this may be limited due to contracts with data vendors).
 Preference may be given to presenters who have released R packages.

 The conference will award two (or more) $1000 prizes for best papers.
 A submission must be a full paper to be eligible for a best paper award.
 Extended abstracts, even if a full paper is provided by conference time, are not eligible for a best paper award.
 Financial assistance for travel and accommodation may be available to presenters at the discretion of the conference committee.
 Requests for assistance should be made at the time of submission.